StephenLingham/notes/code/kubernetes-cheat-sheet.md

 View one of the secrets
 `cat <secret-name>`

-Method 2: Print the contents of all secrets in /run/secrets using one command
+**Method 2**: Print the contents of all secrets in /run/secrets using one command

 `kubectl exec -it <pod-name> -- /bin/sh -c "cd /run/secrets; ls -p | grep -v / | xa`